 The Company's sales are directly related to the level of worldwide oil and gas exploration activities and the profitability and cash flows of oil and gas companies and seismic contractors, which in turn are affected by expectations regarding the supply and demand for oil and natural gas, energy prices and finding and development costs.
 The Company believes that during the latter half of 1998, the exploration and production companies anticipated an extended period of low oil and gas prices and began to reduce their intended levels of expenditures for seismic data.
-Consolidation within the oil industry has also delayed seismic data acquisition projects.
+Over the last twelve months, the seismic industry has begun to recover from the depressed levels of activity in prior years.